python/devguide/getting-started/pull-request-lifecycle.rst

    Keeping documentation updated ensures clarity for future contributors and users.

-By following these best practices, you increase the likelihood of your PR being **quickly reviewed and merged**!
+By following these best practices, you increase the likelihood of your PR being **reviewed and merged**!

 Copyrights